neurologic/AnimalBehavior_SP2021/README.md

 # AnimalBehavior_SP2021

 Below are colab links to the jupyter notebooks contained in this course. <br>
-Although you can use these colab links to interact with the notebooks here, you won't be able to save your work. <b>
+Although you can use these colab links to interact with the notebooks here, you won't be able to save your work. <br>
 **Students** will work with these notebooks by cloning the repository into their Google Drive (associated with their @wesleyan.edu email accounts) and then opening the colab environment from their google drive.

 **Topic**: Hormonal Modulation of Behavior -- Parental care. <br>